 Off the Record

-NEW COUNSELLING SERVICE FOR YOUNG PEOPLE WITH ADDITIONAL NEEDS AVAILABLE FROM ME TOO & CO AND OFF THE RECORD
+NEW COUNSELLING SERVICE FOR YOUNG PEOPLE WITH ADDITIONAL NEEDS AVAILABLE FROM SKYLARKS AND OFF THE RECORD

-This service will be delivered in conjunction with Off the Record Twickenham.
+This service IS delivered in conjunction with Off the Record Twickenham.
 To start with, we are offering this service only to young people with additional needs who live, work or study in the borough of Richmond.
 We hope to be able to extend this service later.

 What is counselling?